emartineznunez/AutoMeKin/docs/scripts.md

 ## Everything in a single script<a name="prodrun"></a>

-Once you are familiar with the code, you can get everything in one shot [as indicated here](https://emartineznunez.github.io/AutoMeKin/docs/running.html).
+After gaining familiarity with the code, you have the option to retrieve everything in a single execution [as indicated here](https://emartineznunez.github.io/AutoMeKin/docs/running.html).
+Nevertheless, it is recommended that users follow the step-by-step procedures outlined below to gain a more comprehensive understanding of the code.

 ## Step-by-step low-level calculations<a name="sbsll"></a>